Arty is my latest project. It will be an autonomous robot

 finding robot parts, especially motors and wheels was very, very hard.

-When I built my last robot in 1995, the internet was a baby and it was
+When I built my last robot in 1992, the internet was a baby and it was

-in 2010, it is like Christmas all the time for robot hobbyist!
+Now it is like Christmas all the time for robot hobbyist!
 I could

 not believe all the robotic web sites that exists now.
 Sites have